KitwareMedical/CTPMax/README.md

 The masks used in PixelMax.ipynb were created using ITKTubeTK using ImageMath.

 If no registration appears to be needed, PixelMaxNoRegistration.ipynb can be used, working much faster than PixelMax.ipynb, but this comes at the cost of accuracy.

-The datasets used in this project are available at https://data.kitware.com/#collection/560022808d777f6ddc3da1ea/folder/560022808d777f6ddc3da1eb